Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/README.md

 <!-- END SNIPPET -->

-Depending on the use case, if you expect the agents to return only text messages, `list_messages` should be sufficient.
+Depending on the use case, if you expect the Agents to return only text messages, `list_messages` should be sufficient.
 If you are using tools, consider using the `get_messages` function instead.
 This function classifies the message content and returns properties such as `text_messages`, `image_contents`, `file_citation_annotations`, and `file_path_annotations`.

 ### Retrieve File

-Files uploaded by agents cannot be retrieved back.
-If your use case need to access the file content uploaded by the agents, you are adviced to keep an additional copy accessible by your application.
-However, files generated by agents are retrievable by `save_file` or `get_file_content`.
+Files uploaded by Agents cannot be retrieved back.
+If your use case need to access the file content uploaded by the Agents, you are advised to keep an additional copy accessible by your application.
+However, files generated by Agents are retrievable by `save_file` or `get_file_content`.

 Here is an example retrieving file ids from messages and save to the local drive: